Zoe’s top things to do in Fisherman’s Wharf.

-The cable cars are a must-do when you visit San Francisco.
-They are a part of San Francisco’s cultural history and hold a place in American history as well.
+The city’s famous cable cars are a must-do when you visit San Francisco.

-If you take the Powell-Hyde line, you can go through Russian Hill and see Lombard Street.
+The Powell-Hyde line is located conveniently just outside the hotel and travels through Russian Hill and past Lombard Street.
 On the descent towards Fisherman’s Wharf, you’ll get a fantastic view of Alcatraz, Angel Island, Mount Tamalpais, and the Golden Gate Bridge.
-It’s a ride to remember – so bring your camera and hold on tight!

-Not in the mood for the long wait that goes with the Powell Street lines or already in Nob Hill and want a different view?
-Try riding the California Street line.
-Here, the majority of riders are locals just going from point A to point B. This line will take you through the Financial District, the Battery, into the heart of Chinatown and up into Nob Hill.
+Avoid the inevitable wait to board by riding the California Street line, usually used only by locals for commuting.
+This line will take you through the Financial District, the Battery, into the heart of Chinatown, and up into Nob Hill.

-And speaking of getting some rare views of San Francisco, you won’t want to miss the crown jewel of Pier 39, the Aquarium of the Bay.
-Featuring thousands of local sea creatures on display, this is your chance to go eyeball to eyeball with an array of denizens of the deep as you walk through oversized clear tubes that leave you surrounded and amazed by San Francisco’s aquatic residents.
+Don’t miss the crown jewel of Pier 39, the Aquarium of the Bay.
+Featuring thousands of local sea creatures, this is your chance to go eye to eye with an array of denizens of the deep as you walk through oversized clear tubes that leave you surrounded, literally, by San Francisco’s aquatic residents.

 SF Maritime National Historic Park

-From the moment you enter our lobby, you’ll understand why we love our location.
-That’s especially true when you consider that the National Park’s Visitors Center and Interactive Museum is located just a short stroll away.
+The National Park’s Visitors Center and Interactive Museum is located just a short stroll away from our San Francisco boutique hotel.
 At the Maritime National Historical Museum, you can view vintage navigation equipment, experience a sensory “Walk Along the Waterfront” exhibit recreating the sights and sound of the wharf’s Golden Era, and much more.

-There is so much to explore in the park.
-If you have dreamt of going back in time to raise sails on an historic schooner and sing sea shanties, you can do that here.
+If you have dreamt of going back in time to raise sails on an historic schooner and sing sea shanties, you can do that in the park.
 Or walk over to Hyde Park Pier, where majestic ships such as the Balclutha and CA Thayer are moored.
-There are also ranger-led tours of the park and guided historic walking tours of the waterfront.
-You can also simply stroll the quiet paths then have a picnic on the lawn while taking in the incredible Bay views.
+There are also ranger-led tours of the park and guided historic walking tours of the waterfront, or simply stroll the quiet paths while taking in the incredible Bay views.